alifnrzm/Price-Catcher/README.md

 # Computing Power

 For computing power, the serice tier selected for this project is the standard tier.
 This comes with a minimum of 10 database transaction unit (DTU) to calculate and bunvle the compute cost.
 Since this project does not require a large amount of data to be read and write, this is a viable option although there are higher tier available but it comes with the cost.
 While the data max size is 10 gb considering we have a full year of price data which can be large after processing.
-Hence the estimated cost for this comes down to 14.72USD which fall within the busget range.
+Hence the estimated cost for this comes down to 14.72USD which fall within the budget range.

 # Cost